KakoozaJerry/repo-wiki/Understanding-Mimic-Recording-Studio.md

 - Most relevant part is audiomodel.
 Each recording has a unique identifier.
 There is an auto mapping between file name and text .
 - Think of more than 16 hours of speech recording for a good model.

+Use Audacity to convert dataset to  mono file format and reduce the speech rate using a script.Look at Thorsten's youtube video